-Order means Parcel Recovery Solutions Ltd’s purchase order attached to these Terms for the supply of Goods and/or Services.
+Order means Parcel Recovery Solution Ltd’s purchase order attached to these Terms for the supply of Goods and/or Services.

 Services means the services, including without limitation any Deliverables, to be provided by the Supplier under this Agreement as set out in the Specification and the Order.Specification means the specification and description for the Goods and Services set out in the Order.

-Terms means these terms and conditions (including any document referred to in them).Parcel Recovery Solutions Ltd Group means Parcel Recovery Solutions Ltd, any subsidiary or any immediate holding company from time to time of Parcel Recovery Solutions Ltd, and any subsidiary from time to time of such immediate holding company of Parcel Recovery Solutions Ltd (in each case reference to a holding company or a subsidiary meaning a holding company or subsidiary (as the case may be) as defined in section 1159 of the Companies Act 2006 as at the date of this Agreement).
+Terms means these terms and conditions (including any document referred to in them).Parcel Recovery Solution Ltd Group means Parcel Recovery Solution Ltd, any subsidiary or any immediate holding company from time to time of Parcel Recovery Solution Ltd, and any subsidiary from time to time of such immediate holding company of Parcel Recovery Solution Ltd (in each case reference to a holding company or a subsidiary meaning a holding company or subsidiary (as the case may be) as defined in section 1159 of the Companies Act 2006 as at the date of this Agreement).